gemerden/anygraph/README.md

 Graphs and especially double-linked graphs (with relations going for- and backwards) are often useful, but easy to get wrong.
 After having written a number of tree and other graph libraries, usually as mixin classes, I found a different solution that has a number of advantages.
 Is consists of only 2 classes: `One` and `Many` and only a few optional parameters.
 With these classes you can create many types of graph, which in turn opens the way to a number of (included) algorithms associated with graphs and graph traversal.

+Alternatives that I could find on github or PYPI did not meet my requirements, either being inflexible/more coupled (e.g. requiring inheritance), or missing easy-to-find documention.

 _Anygraph_ is a very easy-to-use library to add single and double sided relationships between objects.
 This can be used to construct trees, directed and non-directed graphs, cyclic and non-cyclic graphs.

 _Anygraph_ also includes methods for:
-* single- and double-linked graphs
 * Depth and breadth-first iteration,
-* Building a graph from any relationship between objects, of the same or different classes,
+* _Building_ a graph from any relationship between objects, of the same or different classes,
 * Dijkstra and A* shortest path algorithms,
 * Applying a function to each connected node in the graph, possibly altering the graph,
 * Traversing the graph with a key-function to select the next node,